Tabloid Junkie

-"Tabloid Junkie" is a song performed by American recording artist Michael Jackson.
-The song appeared as the eleventh track on Jackson's ninth studio album, HIStory: Past, Present and Future, Book I, which was released in 1995 as a two-disc set.
-The song was written, composed, and produced by Michael Jackson, Jimmy Jam and Terry Lewis.

-The song received generally positive reviews from music critics.
-"Tabloid Junkie" is a funk rock song, with lyrics that pertain to media bias and negative coverage of rumors about Jackson and his personal life, similar to previous songs recorded by Jackson.
-"Tabloid Junkie" is the seventh song on HIStory to be aimed at the media.
+"Tabloid Junkie" is a song by the American singer and songwriter Michael Jackson from his ninth studio album, HIStory: Past, Present and Future, Book I (1995).
+Jackson wrote and produced it with songwriting and production duo Jimmy Jam and Terry Lewis.
+The song became available as the eleventh track on the album's second disc, HIStory Continues, on June 20, 1995, when it was released by Epic Records.
+It is a funk rock song with lyrics that address media bias and negative coverage of rumors about Jackson and his personal life, similar to previous songs recorded by Jackson.
+The seventh song on HIStory aimed at the media, "Tabloid Junkie" received generally positive reviews from music critics.